Bomb Warrior Deck List Guide - Descent of Dragons December 2019

 - If you have Blastmaster Boom, you will want to shuffle as many Bombs into your opponent's deck as possible using Wrenchcalibur and Clockwork Goblin.
 You can afford to fall slightly behind on the board while doing this, as the Boom Bots will help you recover.
 Be careful not to lose the board completely, however, as your opponent will be free to hit face with all of their Minions the turn you play Blastmaster Boom.

 - If you have neither, you will need to play conservatively and get good value from your removal cards.
-This will help you stall until you find one of your 7-drops or are able to take control of the game with Omega Assembly and Omega Devastator.
+This will help you stall until you find one of your Boom cards or are able to take control of the game with the selection of midrange mechs in the deck.

 In the later stages of the game, you should be able to pull ahead against most other decks thanks to the tempo and card advantage generated by your Omega cards and your two different Dr. Booms.
 Any face damage you have managed to deal over the course of the game can become very relevant at this point, as opponents may play more defensively at low health totals due to the high chance of drawing a Bomb.